ascend4/ascend4/DER.md

 1. decide whether to expose convenience `METHOD`s for advanced QRSlv-based initialization exploration
-2. exercise more hierarchical and multi-state `INITIAL` examples
+2. add more explicit initialization-mode solves outside integrator startup and define the expected user workflow there
-3. clarify how non-integrator initialization-mode solves should be surfaced
+3. continue broadening `INITIAL` coverage only where it adds semantic value, not just more variants of already-covered startup cases

 After that: